 Bwindi Impenetrable Forest may be visited throughout the year.

-- High season: Jun-Aug and Dec-Feb is drier and trails are less slippery but permits are more expensive
+- High season: June to August and December to February is drier and trails are less slippery, but permits are more expensive.

-- Low Season: Apr-May and Nov is the green season and permits are more affordable
+- Low Season: April to May and November is the green season and permits are more affordable.

 - Daily scheduled flights from Entebbe to Kihihi airstrip

-- 2-3 hours drive from Queen Elizabeth National Park (Ishasha sector)
+- 2 to 3 hours drive from Queen Elizabeth National Park (Ishasha sector)

 - Full day drive from Entebbe or Kampala